-Canadian Man Charged in Scheme to Commit Cyberattacks
+Canadian Man Charged With Scheme to Commit Cyberattacks

-ANCHORAGE – A federal indictment unsealed today charges a Canadian national with committing cyberattacks.
+A federal indictment unsealed today in Alaska charges a Canadian national with committing cyberattacks.

-According to court documents, Matthew Philbert, 31, of Ottawa, Ontario, Canada, conspired with others known and unknown to the United States to damage computers, and in the course of that conspiracy did damage a computer belonging to the State of Alaska in April 2018.
+According to court documents, Matthew Philbert, 31, of Ottawa, Ontario, Canada, conspired to and did damage a computer belonging to the State of Alaska in April 2018.

-In a separate and parallel investigation, the Canadian authorities today also announced cybercrime charges against Philbert.
-He was arrested on Nov 30, 2021, by Ontario Provincial Police where he remains in custody.
+In a separate and parallel investigation, the Canadian authorities today also announced cyber charges against Philbert.
+He was arrested on Nov.
+30 by Ontario Provincial Police where he remains in custody.